-This recreation and open space study serves as Farmersville's Master Parks Plan, providing a foundation for the development of future park and recreation facilities and guidance for maintenance of existing facilities in Farmersville.
+Farmersville's Master Park Plan provides a foundation for development of future park and recreation facilities and guidance for maintenance of existing facilities in Farmersville.
 To realize this vision for the future, actions suggested in this plan relate to specific goals that the citizens of Farmersville hope to accomplish.